MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/text-to-speech-javascript.md

     ```

-    The "openai/shims/node" import supports the ability for the a stream type that changes depending on whether you run in Node.js or in another environment such as a browser.
+The import of `"openai/shims/node"` is necessary when running the code in a Node.js environment.
+It ensures that the output type of the `client.audio.speech.create` method is correctly set to `NodeJS.ReadableStream`.

 1. Build the application with the following command: